Change Management Training Course in Singapore

 - Five Easy Steps for the Leader and the Individual

-- There are some steps that can benefit either a leader or an individual who is dealing with change on a personal or an organisational level.
+- Some steps can benefit both a leader or an individual who is dealing with change on a individual or an company wide level.

 Each participant will receive the following materials for the Change Management Skills course

-Change Management Skills PPT Slides Used During Course
+Change Management Training PPT Slides Used During Course